 IRS advises keeping your records for up to seven years, depending on the complexity of your situation.
 You can learn more about record-keeping guidelines here.
 Please consult with your tax advisor as nothing in this article is intended to be a legal or tax advice.

 So...
 Basically, Keep Everything?

 Once your records are no longer needed for tax purposes, the IRS suggests not discarding them until you've checked to make sure you no longer need to keep them for other purposes.
 Sometimes insurance companies or creditors will require you to keep these documents longer than the IRS.
 Also, keep in mind property documents are vital both for personal and business purposes.
 Keeping property documents both while you have ownership as well as when you have sold is important.

-Of course, you need to hold on to important tax documents, contracts, and various paperwork even if you don’t own your own business!
+Of course, you need to hold on to essential tax documents, contracts, and various paperwork, even if you don't own your own business!
 Everyone should always protect their assets by keeping important legally binding documents secure.

-This space doesn’t have to just be for documents either!
-You can use this important storage space for other things as well, things made of paper.
-Books, photographs, party supplies etc. that you may want to hold onto.
-Wouldn’t it be nice if these seldom looked at or used items were stored somewhere dry, secure, and out of the way?
+This space doesn't have to be for documents either!
+You can use this vital storage space for other things as well, things made of paper.
+Books, photographs, and party supplies that you may want to hold onto.
+Wouldn't it be nice if these seldom looked at or used items were stored somewhere dry, secure, and out of the way?
 We think so.
 And self storage is the perfect solution.

 If the IRS has a question, don't worry about needing documents at a moment's notice.
 Consider making copies that you can keep at home while storing the originals in a self storage unit.
 "Backing up" paperwork like this is also a way to ensure that all your irreplaceable documents are safe from fire or water damage in the event of a natural disaster.